VWRoli/guitar-store/README.md

 # Guitar Store

-Complete frontend for a Guitar E-Commerce website.
+Complete frontend for a mock Guitar E-Commerce website.
 [Live Demo](https://guitar-store-site.netlify.app/).

 - Created a mock Rest API for storing product data.
 [Guitar Store API](https://github.com/VWRoli/guitar-store-api)
 - Products are paginated and can be filtered, sorted and searched.